-- Regional Well-being Co-ordinator in post to work across the 3 PSB areas supporting work to produce the assessment, utilising WG PSB funding - Outcomes from assessment point to number of potential areas where preventative work can be undertaken, to be taken forward at either a local or regional level e.g. climate change, poverty, housing, accessibility - Working in partnership as a region making best use of resources and expertise, preventing opportunities for missing evidence, data gaps or lack of capacity
+- or regional level e.g. climate change, poverty, housing, accessibility - Working in partnership as a region making best use of resources and expertise, preventing opportunities for missing evidence, data gaps or lack of capacity

-This is Pembrokeshire's second Well-being Assessment.
-We will continue to improve the quality of the assessment over the next few months, in response to our formal consultation exercise, and as we undertake we will continue to look to strengthen areas where we know there are gaps in our current analysis.
+This is Pembrokeshire's second Well-being Assessment we will continue to look to strengthen areas where we know there are gaps in our current analysis.
 There are broader areas for improvement and deepening our understanding where we need to do more work.